SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 # Exercise 3.2 - Deploy Your First Function

-With a Redis cache in place, you can now start to implement the Function that will listen for events from CCv2 and place orders in the cache.
+With a Redis cache in place, you can now start to implement the Function that will listen for events from CCv2 and store those orders in the cache.

 1. Back in the `Overview` page, click on `Deploy new workload > Create Function`